Saving Water Soaked Photos, a Genealogist’s Window to the Past

 For slides and negatives, don’t freeze them.Wash them gently in clean, cool water.Dry them by hanging them up with wood or plastic clothespins, or lay them flat to dry keeping the dull-looking side facing up.Keep them out of sunlight.

-Will just stop for a minute and mention the fellows from Bounce events.
+Will just stop for a minute and mention the fellows from numina counselling.
 This informative article wouldn’t have been possible without their input.
-They’re an honest party rental company in Toronto ON over in Ontario and they were willing to give me some education on the subject I’m talking about.
-Should you be in need of their professional services, take a look at their site at http://bounceevents.ca.
+They’re a tip-top prenatal counsellor in Calgary over in Alberta and they were willing to give me some education on the subject I’m talking about.
+Should you be in need of their professional services, take a look at their site at http://numinacounselling.com.
 OK, back to it!

 Ready to clean your photos now?Lets go.